ukftt/Electricity-Billing/README.md

 10.Run the server:
 11.npm start
 Usage
-Register/Login as a customer or admin
+Register/Login as a customer or admin
-View electricity usage and billing history
+View electricity usage and billing history
-Generate and pay electricity bills
+Generate and pay electricity bills
-Admin can manage users and generate reports
+Admin can manage users and generate reports
 SQL

 drop database bills;